MustafaKullab/Kullab-User-Manager/README.md

 Through this project, I gained practical experience in:

-- Using Pinia as a modern state management tool in Vue 3
+- Using **Pinia** for real-world state management
-- Structuring a small-scale frontend application
+- Structuring a Vue 3 application properly
-- Handling authentication flow in a frontend-only app
+- Handling authentication flow in frontend applications
-- Managing global state efficiently
+- Connecting signup flow with global state (users list)
-- Building reusable components and clean architecture
+- Building clean and reusable components
+- Managing CRUD operations in a reactive system

 ---

 ## 📌 Note

+This is a **learning/demo project**, built to practice frontend development concepts.
-This is a **demo project** created for learning purposes and does not include backend integration or real authentication security.
+It does not include backend integration or real production-level authentication security.